aisha-x/THM/Learn/Cyber Security 101/Blue.md

 **Questions:**

-**q1.Flag1?
+**Q1.Flag1?
 This flag can be found at the system root.**

-`search flag1.txt`
+`search -f flag1.txt`

 `cat C:/flag1.txt`

 Ans: ***flag{access_the_machine}***

-**q2.Flag2?
+**Q2.Flag2?
 This flag can be found at the location where passwords are stored within Windows.**

 ![flag2,3](https://github.com/user-attachments/assets/82ebbe42-7d6a-44e7-93e9-8281d9ccffdf)

-`
-search -f flag2.txt
+`search -f flag2.txt`

-cat c:/Windows/System32/config/flag2.txt
-`
+`cat c:/Windows/System32/config/flag2.txt`

 Ans: ***flag{sam_database_elevated_access}***

-**q3.flag3?
+**Q3.flag3?
 This flag can be found in an excellent location to loot.
 After all, Administrators usually have pretty interesting things saved.**

-`
-search -f flag3.txt
+`search -f flag3.txt`

-cat c:/Users/Jon/Documents/flag3.txt
-`
+`cat c:/Users/Jon/Documents/flag3.txt`

 Ans: ***flag{admin_documents_can_be_valuable}***